mattrap17/blood-donation-analytics/README.md

 My heart rate has stayed perfectly healthy across the entire timeline, sitting comfortably inside the standard 60-100 bpm resting range (the green band).
 The data catches a couple of highly efficient, athletic dips down to 60 bpm in 2018 and 2020, and shows a really steady trend hovering between 70 and 76 bpm over the last few years.

 ### Donation_Center
 I broke down my unique visits by location using a horizontal stacked bar chart to see where my donations were concentrated.
 Most of my attempts happened at Bacon Academy and St. Andrews Catholic Church.
-The chart highlights that my low-iron deferrals were highly isolated events—two happened at St. Andrews and one at the middle school, while every single other community location has a perfect 100% success rate.
+The chart highlights that my low-iron deferrals were highly isolated event as two happened at St. Andrews and one at the middle school, while every single other community location has a perfect 100% success rate.

 ---